ARPANT07/Dice-Roll/README.md

 # Dice-Roll

-Created this game with the help of Dr.Angela Yu as a part of her Full stack development course on Udemy.
+Created this game with the help of Dr.Angela Yu as a part of her Full stack development course.